pepk0/Projects/wordy/ReadMe.md

 #### The App:
 > The app has 5 random letters and the goal is to create a valid word.
+> the problem is often you get stuck on a word and to get a hit, you need to sped money.
+> The app look like this ⬇️

 ![app](https://i.imgur.com/6vNWu8F.jpg)

-> the problem is often you get stuck on a word and to get a hit, you need to sped money

 ### Usage:
 ----

-Whit no specified length option it will default to one
+Whit no specified length option the default length is three letters.
 ~~~  powershell
 wordy лонк
 ~~~
-With -l we specify the length of the words we are searching for.
+With -l (length) we specify for a specific length.
 ~~~  powershell
 wordy лонк -l 4
 ~~~